basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 keywords: [command-line, riak-cs]
 ---

 Riak CS comes equipped with a variety of command-line interfaces that you can use to manage each node in your Riak CS cluster.
+The scripts for these commands are available by default in the `/bin` directory of each node.

 ## riak-cs